Phone

 2. Being outside their home country and unable or unwilling to return.

-3. Going through the refugee application process and being approved for refugee status.
+3. Going through the application process and being approved for refugee status.

 Application Process:

-The process of applying for refugee status involves submitting an application to the UNHCR or a resettlement agency, providing evidence of persecution or a well-founded fear of persecution, and undergoing interviews and security screenings.
-Once approved, refugees are eligible to be resettled in a third country, such as the United States.
+The process of applying for refuge involves submitting an application to the UNHCR or a resettlement agency.
+Individuals must provide evidence of persecution or a well-founded fear of persecution, and undergoing interviews and security screenings.
+Once authorities approve them, refugees become eligible for resettlement in a third country, such as the United States.

 Rights and Benefits: